 Bennett insists that he doesn’t view charging companies such as IONITY as rivals for business, and that Tesla wants to “push the envelope” of sustainable energy and transportation.

-With that in mind, expansion of the Tesla Supercharger network is set to intensify again, despite already seeing an average of eight stations opened in Europe each month over the last year.
+With that in mind, expansion of the Tesla Supercharger network is set to intensify again, despite already seeing an average of eight stations opened in Europe each month in 2018.

 “We’ll accelerate it for sure,” says Bennett.
 “We’re there to put infrastructure in before our owners need it.
 It’s absolutely our goal to be leading demand.
 By no means is giving our customers the chance to more conveniently use other stations diminishing our investment in the network.”